-- "The Unified Modeling Language is a family of graphical notations, backed by a single metamodel, that help in describing and designing software systems, particularly software systems built using the object-oriented style." - UML first appeared in 1997 - UML is standardized.
-Its content is controlled by the Object Management Group (OMG), a consortium of companies. - Unified - UML combined the best from object-oriented software modeling methodologies that were in existence during the early 1990's. - Grady Booch, James Rumbaugh, and Ivor Jacobson are the primary contributors to UML. - Modeling - Used to present a simplified view of reality in order to facilitate the design and implementation of object-oriented software systems. - All creative disciplines use some form of modeling as part of the creative process. - UML is a language for documenting design - Provides a record of what has been built. - Useful for bringing new programmers up to speed. - Language - UML is primarily a graphical language that follows a precise syntax. - UML 2 is the most recent version - UML is standardized.
+- "The Unified Modeling Language is a family of graphical notations, backed by a single meta-model, that help in describing and designing software systems, particularly software systems built using the object-oriented style." - UML first appeared in 1997 - UML is standardized.
 Its content is controlled by the Object Management Group (OMG), a consortium of companies.

+What is the UML?

+- Unified - UML combined the best from object-oriented software modeling methodologies that were in existence during the early 1990's. - Grady Booch, James Rumbaugh, and Ivor Jacobson are the primary contributors to UML. - Modeling - Used to present a simplified view of reality in order to facilitate the design and implementation of object-oriented software systems. - All creative disciplines use some form of modeling as part of the creative process. - UML is a language for documenting design - Provides a record of what has been built. - Useful for bringing new programmers up to speed.